-We'd pissed away another year, waiting for a demonstrably anti-LGBT government to grant my partner Canadian citizenship.
+We'd pissed away another year, waiting for a demonstrably anti-LGBT government -- our lawyer had appealed to -- to fix their mistakes and grant my partner Canadian citizenship -- still nothing.
 Our vessel of freedom, our dreams, the boat, rotted where we left it, neglected in a San Diego marina: nowhere to sail to.
-But if we kept it in USA for more than a year, it would break the law.
+But it's allowable time -- one year -- in USA was almost up... again.
 It came down to; sail the boat, or lose it; lie down and die, or take back our lives.
 The choice was clear.

 The second we got back to the boat, the mission clock started in countdown mode.
 Debt was incurred, sails were sewed, rigging got rigged, pulleys were pulled, engines rebuilt, treadmills tread, wiring was wired.
 Das Boot was lifted from the water to have her gigantic bottom pampered.
 Then knuckles were skinned, swears were screamed, blood was shed, tears were cried, fights were fought, to-do lists were hacked at.
 We must have done everything!
 Or so we thought: two fuel tanks, two filler caps, and only one opened.
 Fine! we missed that.
 Could happen to anyone; an electrochemical process wherein dissimilar metals exchange electrons.
 It welded the port side fuel cap in place for evermore.